Theme Performance Guide · Updated Mar 30, 2026

 70-80

 The Refresh theme by Shopify is a free Shopify theme.
 Refresh is a free Shopify OS 2.0 theme designed for content-rich stores and blogs.
 It inherits strong performance fundamentals from the OS 2.0 architecture.
+With Shopify's 65% mobile CWV pass rate (vs 44% for WordPress), Refresh stores start with a solid baseline — focus optimization on third-party scripts rather than theme code.
+Most Refresh stores score 70–80 out of the box, but with targeted fixes (blog image compression, deferred popup scripts, and reduced color schemes) you can hit 88–96 on mobile PageSpeed.
 Out of the box, Refresh stores typically score 70-80 on Google PageSpeed Insights (mobile).
 That's decent but still leaves room for improvement.
 The good news?
 With the right optimizations, you can push that score to 88-96 — a significant improvement that translates to faster load times, better SEO rankings, and higher conversion rates.

 Speed Score: Before vs After Optimization